 In general, WestHost is not a bad hosting company.

-If you like their cheap pricing, you should give them a shot.
+If you like their initial cheap pricing, you should give them a shot.
 Otherwise, keep looking for better options.

 Very Good Uptime | Easy to Use for Beginners | 24/7 Customer Support